-Roger Ballen sat down with us to discuss his new book, his inspirations and the evolution of his aesthetic over the last 50 years.
+Roger Ballen sat down with us to discuss his inspirations and the evolution of his aesthetic over the last 50 years.

-The award winning Roger Ballen returns with the new and expanded edition of Asylum of the Birds, the book described by the British Journal of Photography as ‘provocative, graphic, and unlike anything else you’re likely to have seen’.
-We sat down with acclaimed photographer Roger Ballen to discuss his previously unpublished work, his inspirations and the evolution of his aesthetic over the last 50 years.
+The award-winning Roger Ballen’s monograph Asylum of the Birds has been described by the British Journal of Photography as ‘provocative, graphic, and unlike anything else you’re likely to have seen’.
+We sat down with the acclaimed photographer to discuss his previously unpublished work, his inspirations and the evolution of his aesthetic over the last 50 years.

 What was the inspiration behind Asylum of the Birds?